StarGate01/hl-alyx-glove/README.md

 Edit `include/hardware_config.h` if your pin layout differs.

 Finally, use PlatformIO to compile and upload the program.
 A debug configuration for the Arduino Uno (`uno`) and a release configuration for the PCB (`barebone`) are available.
-To program the barebones chip, you need a ISP programmer such as a AVRISP, USBasp or Arduino as ISP.
+To program the barebone chip, you need a ISP programmer such as a AVRISP, USBasp or Arduino as ISP.

 ### Compiling Modified Sprites